RPI-WCL/pilots/README.md

 PILOTS has been successfully applied to avionics applications.
 Most notably, we have shown that PILOTS can fix data errors caused by pitot tube sensor failures which occurred in [Air France Flight 447 accident](http://wcl.cs.rpi.edu/papers/bdse2013.pdf).
 For more information, visit [the PILOTS web site](http://wcl.cs.rpi.edu/pilots/) and look at [related papers](https://wcl.cs.rpi.edu/bib/Keyword/DATA-STREAMING.html).

 In version 0.6, we added the following new features to the PILOTS grammar:
-* Support for supervised machine learning with `trainers`.
+* Support for supervised machine learning with `trainer` grammar.
 * Support for adding new machine learning algorithms.
-* Introduction of a new compiler flag to compile `trainers`.
+* Introduction of a new compiler flag to compile `trainer` (.trn) files.
 * Take-off weight estimation examples.

 In version 0.5, we added the following new features to the PILOTS grammar: